nickfargo/state/src/state.coffee.md

 all content is mutable for the special case of a state being initialized.

           incipient = attributes & INCIPIENT
-          return unless incipient or not ( attributes & IMMUTABLE ) mutable = incipient or attributes & MUTABLE
+          return if not incipient and attributes & IMMUTABLE mutable = incipient or attributes & MUTABLE

           do @realize if attributes & VIRTUAL